Pure mathematics is, in its way, the poetry of logical ideas.

 A typical Maths lesson at St Mary’s is engaging by creating excitement for learning through stimulating contexts.
 Teachers then begin the process of effective questioning, modelling and ongoing assessment for learning.
 Maths is taught daily and children are given the opportunity to demonstrate their understanding and apply them independently.
 Their work is assessed each day and children are given steps to help address any gaps or provide further challenge, which enables children to make ongoing progress.

 Children are assessed at the end of each term.
 Teachers use a broad range of assessment tools, including standard tests, weekly assessment books, daily maths books and teacher assessment.
 These tools allow teachers to effectively monitor progress, target gaps in children’s understanding and provide a tailored approach to their daily practice.

-We re unashamedly ambitious in our aspirations for our children.
-From their low starting points, all children make outstanding progress in maths – well above national averages.
+We are unashamedly ambitious in our aspirations for our children.
+All children make outstanding progress in maths – well above national averages.
 Children are confident and articulate mathematicians.
 The have learnt key concepts; they are curious, lifelong learners with the highest aspiration for themselves.